gytis-ivaskevicius/linux-gpu-debug-helper/arch/browsers/firefox_privacy.md

 `/usr/lib/firefox/minidump-analyzer`\
 `/usr/lib/firefox/pingsender`

-Those deleted files will be back after upgrading the package, add them to [NoExtract](NoExtract "NoExtract"){.wikilink}
+Those deleted files will be back after upgrading the package, add them to [NoExtract](NoExtract "wikilink") for persistence.
-for persistence.

 For those who have opted to install Firefox manually from official Mozilla sources, the updater system may be disabled by removing `{{ic|updater}}`{=mediawiki} in the `{{ic|firefox}}`{=mediawiki} directory.